top of page

 https://www.rsicorp.com/dtic

-K0UO has significant real estate or so anechoic chambers are not needed.
+K0UO has significant real estate or so anechoic chambers are not needed. both Near field and Far field testing is conducted at this site in Kansas

 In summary, the act of measuring the RF radiation pattern is not merely a technical requirement; it is a vital process that informs you about the antenna's real-world effectiveness and efficiency at your location.
 It bridges the gap between theoretical predictions and practical applications, ultimately leading to better system design, enhanced performance, and more reliable communication networks.